Living on a farm in Brazil, I've gained local in-depth knowledge of food, plants, and traditions, which I share through my articles.

 The first question you may have is "Why freeze them?"
 My answer to that would be, "As a means of preserving them."
 You see, where I live in Brazil, I am not able to buy chilies locally.
 I have one plant that looks to be on its way out at the moment.
 It is becoming scraggly.
 It is now producing what I assume will be its last flurry of chilies, so I will remove them and freeze them for use at a later time.

 The type of plant I am growing is called a malagueta.
-It is a popular variety here in Brazil that is bottled into a sauce.
-I prefer to cut them up and use them in my cooking than using bottled sauce.
+It is a popular variety here in Brazil and one that is commercially bottled into a sauce.
+I prefer to cut them up and use them in my cooking instead of using a bottled sauce.
 Unlike some chilies, the skin of this variety is quite thin and fragile.

 When I bought the seeds for the pepper a couple of years ago, the packet said the malagueta ranks as a 9, I am assuming this is on a scale of 10.
 I have included a table below listing some of the popular chilies with the Scofield rating.